EnzoFilangi/efrei-2023-st2-tst-prj-team-E/TestPlan.md

 Acceptance : The employee is added with an hiring date in the french format and not the american format (ex : 11/12/2022 = 11 dec 2022 and not 12 nov 2022)

+Works : No, if sending a request directly to the server, it is parsed as an american date

 ### 1.10 - Try to add two emloyees with the same email address

 Description : Add two employees that have the same email address